1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Referring to their fish emblem and pearl trade connections.

-14. The Sangam text Maduraikkanji describes the Pandya king:
+14. The Sangam text Maduraikkanji describes the Pandya king ____________.

 A) Nedunjeliyan